Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Back On Your Feet**

-    When you successfully stabilize a creature, it regains a number of hit points equal to your Wisdom modifier + Proficiency Bonus.(1)
+    When you successfully stabilize a creature, it regains a number of Hit Points equal to your Wisdom modifier + Proficiency Bonus.(1)
     { .annotate }

     1. This immediately brings the creature out of Death's Door.